 The uplimit element is the container element used to indicate the 'upper limit' of an operator using qualifiers.
-For example, in an integral, it can be used to specify the upper limit of integration.
-Similarly, it is also used to specify the upper limit of an index for sums and products.
+For example, in an integral, it can be used to specify the upper limit of an index for sums and products.

 The meaning of the uplimit element depends on the context it is being used in.
-For further details about how qualifiers are used in conjunction we operators taking qualifiers, consult section 4.2.3.2.
+For further details about how qualifiers are used in conjunction with operators taking qualifiers, consult Section 4.2.3.2.